rust-lang/book/nostarch/appendix.md

 This error lets you know that Rust already has a more precise `PI` constant defined, and that your program would be more correct if you used the constant instead.
 You would then change your code to use the `PI` constant.

 The following code doesn’t result in any errors or warnings from Clippy:

-Filename: src/main.rs
+src/main.rs

 ```
 fn main() {